puupee/puupee-api-go/docs/PermissionGrantInfoDto.md

 HasGrantedProviders returns a boolean if a field has been set.

-### SetGrantedProvidersNil

-`func (o *PermissionGrantInfoDto) SetGrantedProvidersNil(b bool)`

- SetGrantedProvidersNil sets the value for GrantedProviders to be an explicit nil

-### UnsetGrantedProviders
-`func (o *PermissionGrantInfoDto) UnsetGrantedProviders()`

-UnsetGrantedProviders ensures that no value is present for GrantedProviders, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)